 Irina Yuen is the Senior Associate Director of Wharton Entrepreneurship at Wharton, where she earned her MBA.
 An experienced online media, technology, and non-profit professional, her career in Silicon Valley has included a range of entrepreneurial, operational, and leadership roles, including as a member of CBS MarketWatch’s (acquired by Dow Jones) founding management team.
 In 1991, Irina co-founded Minds Matter, an educational non-profit organization that continues to thrive and serve youth nationwide.

-Laura Zarrow, Executive Director of Lifelong Learning at The Wharton School the has spent her career bringing innovations to the teaching and learning process, developing new academic programs and systems to advance educational goals.
-Prior to her work at Wharton, Laura served as the Dean of the Lyme Academy of Fine Arts after spending 15 years at The University of the Arts as the Assistant and then Associate Provost.
-Laura holds a BFA from the University of the Arts and her MSEd in Higher Education from the Graduate School of Education at the University of Pennsylvania.
+Prior to her time at The Wharton School, Laura served as the Dean of the Lyme Academy College of Fine Arts and the Associate Provost at the The University of the Arts.
+Laura holds a BFA from the University of the Arts and an MSEd from the Graduate School of Education at the University of Pennsylvania.
+She is a devoted swimmer, an exuberant cook, and the proud mother of a spirited teen-age feminist.

 Randi Zuckerberg is the New York Times best-selling author of "Dot Complicated" and children’s book "Dot", founder and CEO of Zuckerberg Media and Editor in Chief of the digital lifestyle site Dot Complicated.
 Randi is also a television producer and appears regularly on CNBC, NBC’s TODAY and KATIE.
 As an early executive at Facebook, Randi created and ran the social media pioneer's marketing programs.
 She led the company's U.S. election and international politics strategy and created Facebook's live streaming video capability during the 2008 Presidential Inauguration.
 Randi was nominated for an Emmy Award in 2011 for her innovative coverage of the 2010 mid-term elections that integrated online and TV coverage in unique formats.
 Since starting Zuckerberg Media, Randi has produced shows and digital content for PayPal, the Clinton Global Initiative, Cirque du Soleil, The United Nations, Bravo and Condé Nast, with many other projects in the works.